 2023 Women’s World Cup Quarterfinal Betting Odds - August 11

-Looking to reach the 2023 Women's World Cup final (on August 20), eight squads are playing in the quarterfinals, as the tournament in Australia and New Zealand approaches its conclusion.
+Eight teams are remaining in the 2023 Women's World Cup, and they will play in the quarterfinals, aiming to make the final on August 20.

-Below we provide the betting info to break down before you place a wager on Friday's Women's World Cup action.
+Below we provide the betting odds to break down before you place a bet on today's Women's World Cup action.

 Bet on the Women's World Cup and more at Draftkings!
 Bet now to get a first deposit bonus of up to $1,000!